Phosphoglycerate mutase: Isozymes

-Phosphoglycerate mutase exists primarily as a dimer of two either identical or closely related subunits of about 32kDa.
+Phosphoglycerate mutase exists primarily as a dimer of two either identical or closely related subunits of about 32 kDa.
 The enzyme is found in organisms as simple as yeast through Homo sapiens and its structure is highly conserved throughout.
 (Yeast PGM≈74% conserved vs mammal form).

-In mammals, the enzyme subunits appear to be either a muscle-derived form (m-type) or other tissue (b-type for brain where the b-isozyme was originally isolated).
-Existing as a dimer, the enzyme then has 3 isozymes depending on which subunit forms makeup the whole molecule (mm, bb or mb).
+In mammals, the enzyme subunits appear to be either a muscle-derived form (m-type) or other tissue (b-type, for brain where the b-isozyme was originally isolated).
+Existing as a dimer, the enzyme then has three isozymes depending on which subunit forms makeup the whole molecule (mm, bb or mb).
 The mm-type is found mainly in smooth muscle almost exclusively.
 The mb-isozyme is found in cardiac and skeletal muscle and the bb-type is found in the rest of tissues.
 While all three isozymes may be found in any tissue, the above distributions are based on prevalence in each.

 Regulation

 Phosphoglycerate mutase has a small positive Gibbs free energy and this reaction proceeds easily in both directions.
 Since it is a reversible reaction, it is not the site of major regulation mechanisms or regulation schemes for the glycolytic pathway.

 Anionic molecules such as vanadate, acetate, chloride ion, phosphate, 2-phosphoglycolate, and N-[tris(hydroxymethyl)methyl-2-amino]ethanesulfonate are known inhibitors of the mutase activity of dPGM.
 Studies have shown dPGM to be sensitive to changes in ionic concentration, where increasing concentrations of salts result in the activation of the enzyme's phosphatase activity while inhibiting its mutase activity.
 Certain salts, such as KCl, are known to be competitive inhibitors in respect to 2-phosphoglycerate and mutase activity.
 Both phosphate and 2-phosphoglycolate are competitive inhibitors of mutase activity in respect to the substrates 2-phosphoglycerate and 2,3-bisphosphoglycerate.